cr0hn/info2cpe/README.md

 Contribute
 ==========

 Any kind of contribution is wellcome.
-Feel free to make a fork and send me the your changes.
+Feel free to make a fork and send me your changes.